astyd256/runtime2.0/readme.md

 Action:

-    show <application or type name or uuid>
+    show <identifier>

+Where *identifier* is an application name or uuid.

 Example: